Tags

-Designing a modern structure that celebrates traditional local architecture without compromising form and functionality, is not an easy task.
-When I.M.Pei was approached by the mayor of Suzhou to design a museum in 2001, his brief was just that.
-The fact that the earmarked site was in the heritage area of Suzhou and backed against “The Humble Administrators Garden” was an additional handicap.
-From the look of the remarkable building in front of us, Pei managed to pull off the feat to near perfection!
+Designing a modern structure that celebrates traditional local architecture without compromising form and functionality is tough ask.
+When I.M.Pei was approached by the mayor of Suzhou in 2001 to design a new museum, his brief was just that.

-For Pei was no stranger to Suzhou!
-This was the city of his ancestors and although he was not born here, he spent many holidays in his ancestral home in “The Lion Grove Garden”, another World Heritage Site!
+But Pei was no stranger to Suzhou.
+This was the city of his ancestors and although he was not born here, he spent many holidays in his ancestral home in the ‘Lion Grove Garden’, yet another heritage garden.

-Pei hoped this would be “…..a case study for contemporary design in historic environs for the new generation of Chinese planners, government officials, and designers”
+Pei hoped this would be “β¦..a case study for contemporary design in historic environs for the new generation of Chinese planners, government officials, and designers”.

-Great Architecture my friend
+Great Architecture my friend π

 It Is Jake!
 Thank you!